jestoy0514/prtp/README.md

 # prtp
-A simple print module using Pyhton, Tkinter, and PyWin32.
+A simple print module using Python, Tkinter, and PyWin32.